MonicaSivashankar/ml6-coding-challenge/README.md

 1        [2.0589146706995187e-12, 1.0, 1.7370329621294728e-13, 1.2870057122347237e-32]
 ```

-The values you use for the `$MODEL_NAME` variable and the `$VERSION` variable can be found in your project on the Google Cloud web interface.
-You will need these values and your Google Cloud *Project ID* to submit your coding test.
+The value for the `$ENDPOINT_ID` variable can be found in your project on the Google Cloud web interface.
+You will need this value and your Google Cloud *Project ID* to submit your coding test.

 To be able to pass the coding test.
 You should be able to get an accuracy of 75% on our secret dataset of mugs (which you don't have access to).
 If your accuracy however seems to be less than 75% after we evaluated it, you can just keep submitting solutions until you are able to get an accuracy of 75%.